nnaumenko/metaf/docs/sphinx/api_reference.rst

 			:returns: ``true`` if distant (10 to 30 nautical miles) phemonena is reported in this group, ``false`` otherwise.

+		    .. deprecated:: 3.7.1

+		    This function is planned to be removed in version 4.0.0; :cpp:func:`distance()` instead.

 		.. cpp:function:: Distance distance() const

-			:returns: Distance at to the observed phenomena (if reported in the group) or non-reported distance.
+			:returns: Distance at to the observed phenomena (if reported in the group) or non-reported value with modifier :cpp:enumerator:`Distance::Modifier::DISTANT` if distant (10 to 30 nautical miles) phenomena is reported in this group, or non-reported value with modifier :cpp:enumerator:`Distance::Modifier::NONE` if no distance was specified.

 		.. cpp:function:: std::vector<Direction> directions() const